open-voice-interoperability/docs-archived/components/voice_registry_system.md

 This is different from mispronunciation.

-To handle this scenario every entity will have a primary name and one more alternative names; e.g. "Target" is the primary name, while "Tarjey" is the alternative name.
-The VRS system should provide similar behaviour when invoked with alternative name vs the primary name.
+To handle this scenario every entity has a primary name and one more alternative names; e.g. "Target" is the primary name, while "Tarjey" is the alternative name.
+The VRS system should provide same behvavior irrespective of whether the use used the primary or alternative name.

 The above behaviour can be supported by two approaches: